HackyCoder0951/focus_hub/docs/SYSTEM_DESIGN.md

 ```
 *Visual: [API_ERD.png](modules_images/API_ERD.png)*

+**Description:**
+This Entity Relationship Diagram (ERD) depicts the core database tables and their relationships for the API Layer module.
+It shows how entities such as users, resources, and related records are structured and linked, supporting the module's data integrity and access patterns.

 ### Library Utilities
 _No direct database tables; utilities are used across modules._
 *Visual: [LibraryUtility_ERD.png](modules_images/LibraryUtility_ERD.png)*

+**Description:**
+This Entity Relationship Diagram (ERD) depicts the core database tables and their relationships for the Library Utility module.
+It shows how entities such as users, resources, and related records are structured and linked, supporting the module's data integrity and access patterns.

 ### Authentication Context
 ```mermaid